rpuntaie/blog/haskell.rst

   Some languages call functions more appropriately "procedure" or "subroutine".

 - *Functions* in functional programming languages don't *change* anything.
   They only map values to other values.
-They are mathematical functions.
+They are mathematical functions, also called pure functions.

-Haskell tries hard to make you think *purely* functionally.
+  Such function can be replaced by its value (`referential transparency`_).
+  Functional style is more than pure functions, it is to focus on functions, pass functions around, instead of data, or compose functions to new functions.

 .. {syntax}